vertwo-oss/plite/README.md

 ## TL;DR

-At its core, `plite` has 2 parts:
+At its core, `plite` has a few parts:

+1. Some convenience functions, including a pretty-printer for arrays and maps.
-1. A CLI framework to make command-line PHP easier.
+2. A CLI framework to make command-line PHP easier.
-2. A Web framework to make it easy to have both a dev and prod (especially a system like AWS ElasticBeanstalk) simpler, and to allow both local- and cloud-based dev.
+3. A Web framework to make it easy to have both a dev and prod (especially a system like AWS ElasticBeanstalk) simpler, and to allow both local- and cloud-based dev.
-3. An abstraction framework for AWS S3, SecretsManager, SES, etc, to build command-line tools.
+4. An abstraction framework for AWS S3, SecretsManager, SES, etc, to build command-line tools.

 It does this by providing local analogues to S3 and SecretsManager and SES which